SysBehr/BehrNecessities/ConfigItems/Windows Update Toasts/README.md

-The problem I'm trying to solve is one where users complain about not having enough time or notice to install updates or reboot (or their computer auto reboots).
-I deploy updates as available for a few days before they're required, but I found that users wouldn't actually install updates until the deadline hit (and that's when I'd get complaints).
+Problem to solve:
+- You deploy updates as available for a period of time to give users some leeway for installation before they're required... but users don't install updates until the deadline has passed.
+Complaints ensue as reboot timers kick in and force the reboot at an inopportune time for the user.
+Disclaimer: this depends a fair bit on how you have your update deployments and maintenance windows configured.

 Instructions:
 - Test the scripts & modify with your branding.